 The Hyde

-County Essex
+Essex

-Year demolished c1965
+Year demolished c.1965

-Reason Severely damaged in deliberate fire
+Reason Severely damaged in arson attack

 "Approached by car from the west lodge through trees in the park, the house suddenly loomed large in extensive grounds.
 Distant trees screened it from other properties in every direction.
 A low, wide wooden gate swung open to give access to a large, brick-balustraded courtyard before the front door over which stood the Disney lion-crest in stone.
 Orange brick, ornamented with dark blue; white window-frames and here and there ivy on the walls - Queen Anne.